White House reinstates regular presidential addresses to the nation in the style of FDR's fireside chats - KESQ

 Roosevelt started the tradition during his first term, using his evening radio broadcasts to inform the American public about his policies and actions and to calm the nation during times of crisis.

-The Democratic president gave the first of his fireside chats in March 12, 1933, on the banking crisis, according to University of Virginia’s Miller Center.
+The Democratic president gave the first of his fireside chats on March 12, 1933, on the banking crisis, according to University of Virginia’s Miller Center.

 This story and headline have been updated to include the release of Biden’s first “weekly conversation.”